AIRLab-POLIMI/active-vision/README.md

   </summary>

    - Guide at [ROS2 Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
      - Regarding the sourcing, instead of always running the command `source /opt/ros/humble/setup.bash`, a good practice is to add this line in the end of the *bashrc* file that can be modified with the command `gedit ~/.bashrc`.
-After the modification, the file needs to be saved and the terminal restarted.
+After the modification, the file needs to be saved and the terminal restarted (or `source ~/.bashrc`)
    - Install RQt tools: `sudo apt install ros-humble-rqt*`.
    - Install dev tools: `sudo apt update && sudo apt install -y python3-vcstool`.
    - Initialize rosdep: `sudo rosdep init` and then `rosdep update`